kashi618/Atlas-of-Thoughts/College/Programming/Arrays - C.md

 ## Declaring Array's without Size
 [[Dynamic Memory Allocation - C]]

-## Contiguous
-The values in an array is a contiguous block of data It is not scattered in different parts
-One uniform block

 ## Setting Entire Array to One Value
 - Set the value of the array by using curly brackets {0}
 - The array now contains 100 zero's